omerwase/CARLA-Semantic-Segmentation/README.md

 ## Enhancements

-During my research I discovered that stochastic gradient descent with moment can outperform Adam over longer epochs.
+During my research I discovered that stochastic gradient descent with moment can outperform Adam over more epochs.
 Given more time I recommend using SGD + moment with simulated annealing, over Adam optimizer.

 In order to meet FPS requirements I trimmed and resized the input image.
 This is not ideal and my preferred solution was to use TensorRT.
 Other methods such as separate client/server inference processes are less effective, though ideally one should use both techniques.
 I was able to setup the workspace to run TensorRT, but could not convert my model due to incompatible layers.
 In retrospect I should have tested this before fine-tuning my model, given limited time.
 My plan for the future is to run inference using TensorRT in C++, with multi-processing.